FEHB Retirees: Should You Enroll in Medicare Part B? A Cost-Benefit Analysis

 Let’s take a look at FEHB and Medicare Part B…

 Meet Dan (a CSRS Retiree) and Susan (a FERS Retiree).
 I’ve reviewed hundreds of federal retirement plans like theirs.
 I often see retirees keeping their expensive “High Option” FEHB plan and paying for Medicare Part B. They think they are being safe.
-In reality, they are paying two premiums for one set of benefits.
-Essentially donating $2,400+ a year to the government for coverage they rarely use.
+In reality, many of them are paying two premiums that overlap heavily, effectively spending $2,400+ a year in extra fixed costs for benefits they could often get with a cheaper FEHB option alone

 Here is the contrarian math on when to take Part B, when to skip it, and the specific “FEHB Switch” strategy that can eliminate your out-of-pocket medical costs entirely.